-The serious and far-reaching consequences associated with sex trafficking underscore the critical role of healthcare providers in offering a comprehensive and consistent medical home for involved youth.
-To establish a medical home, there must be an investment in continuity of care.
+The serious and far-reaching consequences associated with sex trafficking underscore the critical role of healthcare providers in offering a comprehensive and consistent medical home for involved youth.23 To establish a medical home, there must be an investment in continuity of care.
 Youth often face significant disruptions in their lives, including relocations, limited access to healthcare, and unstable living conditions.
-By providing a consistent medical home, healthcare providers are ensuring a safe, reliable environment for youth to receive support, guidance, and medical care - even if intermittent.

-The physical examination can begin to address the patient's potential concern about their body after experiencing physical and/or sexual trauma.
-A comprehensive examination with detailed documentation should include a thorough inspection for inflicted physical injury (e.g., injuries caused by others, self-inflicted cutting, tattoos that may represent branding), acute and chronic anogenital trauma, malnutrition, and other neglect (e.g., dental and findings associated with chronic and untreated medical conditions).
-Communicating the presence of absence of physical findings can help to dispel misconceptions and reassure the youth that their bodies are not damaged or abnormal, despite potentially needing treatment or intervention.
+By providing a consistent medical home, healthcare providers are ensuring a safe, reliable environment for youth to receive support, guidance, and medical care - even if intermittent.24 by others, self-inflicted cutting, tattoos that may represent branding), acute and chronic anogenital trauma, malnutrition, and other neglect (e.g., dental and findings associated with chronic and untreated medical conditions).24 Communicating the presence of absence of physical findings can help to dispel misconceptions and reassure the youth that their bodies are not damaged or abnormal, despite potentially needing treatment or intervention.
 If the last sexual encounter occurred within 72 hours of presentation, a forensic evidence kit should be offered.
 While medical documentation of injuries can become crucial evidence during future legal proceedings, a physical examination potentially serves a greater purpose for the youth in their healing process.